tunjan/tunjan.github.io/src/reading.md

 # Guidelines on reading to understand.

-- Reading is an active practice
-- Reading: the process whereby a mind, with nothing to operate on but the symbols of the readable matter. and with no helo from outside, elevates itself by the power of its own operations.
-- Goal: to pass from understading less to understanding more.
-- Distinguish between reading for information and reading for understanding
-- Learning is not remembering more information.
-- Initial inequality in understanding: the write must understand btter than the reader.
-- The reader must be able to overcome the inequality.
-- You have to know what an author says and why he says it.
-- Reading is like learning from an absent teacher.
-- Learning to read is at least as complex as learning to ski.
-Have patience.

-## On reading speed.

-The ideal is note merely to be able to read faster, but to ve able to read at differents speeds.
-And to know which is appropriate.
-Every book , no matter how difficult conttains intersticial material that can be and should be read quickly;and every good book also contains matter that is difficult and should be read very slowly.

-Untrained readers: sub-vocalize, fix five or six times in the course of each line tht is read.
-The eyes regress as often as once every two or three lines.

-The mind can grasp a sentence at a "Glance"

-Correct fixations and regressions.

-Place your thumb and first two fingers together.
-Sewwp this pointer a little faster than it is confortable.
-Force youself to keep up with your hand.
-Keep increasing the speed at which you sweep.

-It is harder to wander in your mind if using the hand.

-The problem of speed reading is the problem of comprehension.
-For comprehension analytical readingis needed.
+Reading—for understanding, not information—is an **active** commitment from the reader to have a **conversation** with the writer.
+The reader should ask as many **questions** as possible, in an orderly manner, with the goal of achieving the same level of **understanding** as the author.
+So as to be able to argue and critize him.

 ## Demanding reader

-Ask questions while you read.
-Questions you youself must try to answer

-Four main questions (to ask of all books):
+The demanding reader asks questions while he reads, and tries to **answer** them precisely and accurately.
+There are four questions that must be asked of any worthwhile book, these are **obligations** to the reader.
+Once they are answered, the analytical reading is complete.

-  1. What is the book as a whole? (theme of the book how the author develops the theme by subdividing it)
+  1. What is the book as a **whole**?
-  2. What is being said in detail and how? (main ideas, assertions, arguments of message)
+  2. What is being said in detail and how?
-  3. Is the book true, in whole or in part? (after answering the first two)
+  3. Is the book true, in whole or in part?
-  4. What of it? (ask about significacne.
-Why does the author think it imporant to know these things?
-Is it imporant for you to know them?
-What is further implied or suggested?)

-  These wuestions are the obligation of a reader.
-They apply to anything worth reading.
-They apply to anything worth reading.

-  Analytical reading is completed when you can answer all of them.

-  Ask the questions as you read.
-Answer them precisely and accurately.

-  Write in the book

-  Reading is a convesation between you and the author.
-He knows more than you do.
+  4. What of it?

-  The worst fault of the non-demandng reader is his inatenttion to words, and failure to come to terms with the author.
+The worst fault of the non-demandng reader is his inatenttion to **words**, and failure to **come to terms** with the author.

-  ### Marking a book

-  + Underlining major points.
-  + Vertical lines at the margin.
-  + Stars to emphasize ten most imporant statements. (fold corner)
-  + Numbers in the margin. to indeicate points in developing an argument.
-  + Numbers of other pages.
-Indicate where the same point is made.
-Or points relevant to the one made.(use "Cf")
-  + Record questions (and answers) of passages. to reduce a complex discussion to a statement.

-  ### Types of note-taking

-  - structural (inspectional)
-  - conceptual (analytical)
-  - dialectical (syntopical)
+## Levels of reading

+ The higher the level, the more effort is required.
+Higher levels require mastery of the lowers.

+ 1. **Elementary**: Understanding words and sentences.
+ 2. **Inspectional**: Know the surface of a book thorugh systematical skimming.
+ 3. **Analytical**: Chew and digest the book by asking as many organized questions as possible.
+ 4. **Syntopical**: Reading many books of the same subject and placing them in relation to one another.

-## Quotes
+## Inspectional

-<q>The difference between good and bad stories having the same essential plot
-lies in what the author does with it, how he dresses up the bare bones</q>
+It tells you whether it is **worth** giving it an analytical reading.
+If you decide to give it up, you will have learnt a lot from it.
+If you decide to continue into analytical reading, it will allow to **answer** many questions.

 <q>Some books are to be tasted,
 others to be swallowed,
 and some to to be chewed and digested</q>

-<q>Do not try to understand every word or page of a difficult book the first time through.
-This is the most imporant rule of all; it is the essence of inspectional reading.
-Do not be afraid to be, or seem to be, superficial.
-Race through even the hardest book.
-You will then be prepared to read it well the second time.</q>

-<q> Reading a book on any level beyond the elementary is essentially an effort on your part to
-asl it questions(and to asnwer them to the best of your ability).
-That should never be forgotten.
-And that is why there is all the difference in the world between the demanding and the undemanding reader.
-The latter ask no questions - and gets no answers.</q>

-<q>The person who says he knows what he thinks but cannot express it usually does not know what he thinks.</q>

-<q>Marking a book s literally an expression of your differences or your agreemtns with the author.
-It is the ighest respect you can pay him.</q>

-<q>The art as something that can be taught consists of rules to be follows in operation.
-The art as something to be leaned and possesed consists of the habit
-that results from operating according to the rules</q>

-<q> To forget the acts as separate, you have to learn them first as separate acts.</q>

-<q>To make knowledge practical we must convert it into rules of operation.
-We must pass from know _what is the case_
-to knowing _what to do about it if we wish to get somewhere_</q>

-## Types of books

-- Expository: history, science, philosophy
-- Fictional: novels, poems...

-## Levels

- Reading can be divided into four levels, the higher the level, the more effort is required.
-The higher levels require mastery in the lower ones to work.

- 1. **Elementary**: Understanding words and sentences.
-Having literacy.
-Recognizing word on a page.
- 2. **Inspectional**: Skimming systematically to know the surface of the book and determine if its worth reading.
- 3. **Analytical**: To chew and digest the book.
-Asking as many organized questions as possible.
- 4. **Syntopical**: Reading many books of the same subject and placing them in relation to one another.
-Very great benefits.

-<q> Every book should be read no mre slowly than it deserves, and no more quickly than you can read it with satisfaction and comprehension </q>

-## Inspectional

-You can learn a lot about the book even if you decide not to read it again with more care.

-Preparations for analytycal reading.

-Make notes concerning the quesitons.
-Concerning the structure of the book, not its substance.

-### Requirements

-Read steadily, without stumbling on grammar or syntax and meanings.

 ### Assumptions

-- You do not know wether to read the book.
-Analytically.
+- You do not know wether to read the book analytically.
 - You have limited time to find it out.

 ### Questions

+Structure, not substance.

-What kind of book is it?
+- What kind of book is it?

-What is the book about as a whole?
+- What is the book about as a whole?

-What is the structure of the book?
+- What is the structure of the book?

 ### Steps

-It can be divided into two steps: **Pre-reading** and **Superficial reading**.

-Experienced readers can perform it simultaneously.

-+ Pre-reading
++ Pre-reading:

   You are a detective looking for the books general theme or idea.

-    1. Look the **title** & **preface**
+  1. Look the **title** & **preface**.
-    2. Study **table of contents**
+  2. Study **table of contents** .
   3. Check **index**.
 Read passages with crucial terms.
 Estimate topics covered.
   4. Read **publisher's blurb** and decide if worth to read.
   5. Find pivotal **chapters** to the arguments.
 Read chapters summaries carefully.
   6. Turn to **random** pages, reading a paragraph or two.
 Read the last two or three pages.

-**Important**: read the last two or three pages.<br>
-**Result**: determine if it's worth reading & priming your brain.
-Anticipates the comprehension of a book's structure.

 + Superficial reading:

-  - Necessary for the interpretation of a book's content.
-  - Read it the first time without stopping on look-ups or pondering on things.
+  - Read it the first time **without stopping** on look-ups or pondering on things.
   - Concentrate on things you can understand
   - Take notes.

-<q>In tackling a difficult book for the first time, read it trough without ever stopping to look-up or ponder the things you do not understand</q>
+<q>Do not try to understand every word or page of a difficult book the first time through.
+This is the most imporant rule of all; it is the essence of inspectional reading.
+Do not be afraid to be, or seem to be, superficial.
+Race through even the hardest book.
+You will then be prepared to read it well the second time.</q>

-## Classifications of books
+### Classification of books

 - Fiction
   + Novels